DocumentationBook/SphinxDocumentation/tutorial/ui/index.rst

 Sphinx enables you to customize the appearance of documentation in various ways:

-*  Choosing a theme.
+*  Choosing a theme
-*  Customizing the chosen theme.
+*  Customizing the chosen theme
-*  Developing your own theme.
+*  Developing your own theme
-*  Customization via CSS.
+*  Customization via CSS
-*  Customization via JavaScript.
+*  Customization via JavaScript

 Adding announcement